stiproot/langchain-lab/.data/task-tree/task-tree.detail.md

-# F4Lang
+# TaskTree

 ## Summary
-F4Lang is a .NET library that allows you to build complex workflows easily.
+TaskTree is a .NET library that allows you to build complex workflows easily.

 ## Important Components
 ### StateManager